geezee/typeless/README.md

 You can launch the interpreter with `dub run`, and you can interpret a file with `dub run - stdlib.lc`.
 Or you can use the built binary: `./typeless` and `./typeless stdlib.c` respectively.

+### License

+This work is licensed under the GPLv3 license.
+Make sure to read the `COPYING` file at the root of the project